arturopala/cross-scala.g8/src/main/g8/src/docs/README.md

     sbt rootJMV/scalafixAll

 Github Actions
+===

+For a setup follow <https://github.com/olafurpg/sbt-ci-release/blob/main/readme.md>.

+ - **build.yaml**: runs on every push or pull request, except for README.md
+ - **release.yaml**: manual release of a new version
+ - **publish.yaml**: builds and publishes artefacts in Sonatype repository
+ - **site.yaml**: manual update of README and push of API docs to Github Pages

+ Required secrets
  ---

- - **Build**: runs on every push or pull request
- - **Release**: manual release of artefacts to Sonatype and Maven Central, for a setup follow <https://github.com/olafurpg/sbt-ci-release/blob/main/readme.md>
- - **Site**: manual update of README and push of API docs to Github Pages
+- PAT (personal access token for new version release)
+- PGP_PASSPHRASE
+- PGP_SECRET
+- SONATYPE_PASSWORD
+- SONATYPE_USERNAME